phmn27/stats-preview-card-component-main/README.md

 - [Clamp Generator](https://clamp.font-size.app) - Clamp generator allows you to generate the size of your font according to the size of your device (viewport).
 It's very convenient to write less code.

-- [Flex Basics](https://clamp.font-size.app) - Clamp generator allows you to generate the size of your font according to the size of your device (viewport).
-It's very convenient to write less code.
+- [Flex Basics](https://clamp.font-size.app) - Felx-basis allows me to display the image on mobile view and to personalize a width.
+It's probably not the most suitable solution but very convenient!

 ## Author